 The Chicago Motor Coach Company was founded in 1917 by John Daniel Hertz, Sr. , providing Chicago's first bus transportation services, primarily in places where streetcars could not travel.

 At 1 pm. on March 25, 1917, a Chicago Motor Coach Company double-decker bus full of Chicago's elite, including Mayor William "Big Bill" Thompson and Illinois Governor Edward Dunne, embarked on the North Side's very first public bus ride from Devon Avenue and Sheridan Road in the Edgewater community, all the way downtown.

-On the return trip, the group stopped at the Edgewater Beach Hotel for a celebration luncheon.
+The group stopped at the Edgewater Beach Hotel for a celebration luncheon on the return trip.

 Initially, 11 buses were launched, with another 39 rolled out over the following month.

 The buses ran from 6 o’clock in the morning until 1:30 at night.
 Buses were scheduled to run 3-6 minutes apart and had the capacity to carry 51 patrons — 22 on the bottom and 29 on the top.
 The vehicles had a step-less entrance and an enclosed stairway to the upper level.

 The coaches were staffed by both a driver and a chauffeur.
 While the driver steered the vehicle, the chauffeur stood on the bus's exterior in a small enclave and helped passengers get on and off.